nazimboudeffa/prompt-engineering-cookbook/README.md

 # Prompt Engineering Cookbook

-How to becaume an AI psychologist
+How to become an AI psychologist

 This book has diffrent parts and chapters that you can follow but I recommand to read the book in this order :